-The Tom's Community Gift Guides
+The Tom's Hardware Community Gift Guides

 The Tom’s Community is here to provide you help with one of the most pressing tasks of the season—making sure you’ve got the right set of gifts for all the people in your life.
-We each have someone in our world who fits a given archetype, or persona, so we’ve gone ahead and created more than a dozen gift guides for each of these individual types of folks.
+We each have someone in our world who fits a given archetype, or persona, so we’ve gone ahead curated eight gift guides for each of these individual types of folks.
 Each guide contains a series of potential items and must-haves that they, in all probability, would enjoy as a gift.
-Additionally, we’re providing ample space for crowdsourced recommendations from our powerful community collective hive-mind.
-Any submission you make grants entry into our giveaways for Toshiba SSDs and Amazon.com Gift Cards.

 With our curated recommendations and assembled wisdom of resident experts of our community, we’re hoping these gift guides will provide you with an arsenal of potential purchases to maximize your holiday shopping efforts, all while expending a minimal amount of time and effort to deeply satisfy the people in your life.

 Our gift guides offer ideas and perfect picks for every person on your list, from the easiest to the pickiest.
 Give the guides a look, and we’re sure you’ll find something your friend or family member will love.
+Additionally, we’re providing ample space for crowd-sourced recommendations from our powerful community collective hive-mind.

+Getting the perfect gift for the hard-core PC gamer in your life is not easy.
+Our gift guide is full of must-have items and unique ideas for hard-core PC gamers.
+You can't go wrong with these best picks from our community.

 - Gift Guide for the College Student